mguella/Ticketswap/README.md

 ## Solution & Test Scenarios

 The solution is written in Javascript using Mocha test framework and Chai assertions library.
 Finally a report is generated and saved locally using Mochawesome.
-Ideally the
+Ideally the MORETEXTHERE

 **Scenario #1 :** A user searches the site for an event.
 **Expected result :** The results of a search query should partially match the query itself.